 Royal Ontario Museum Parking

 Making your way through the museum and seeing all you want to see is a challenge all on its own.
 Finding affordable parking and transportation is an entirely different beast.
-The Royal Ontario Museum website lists several options for those arriving by public transportation.
+ROM's website lists several options for those arriving by public transportation.
 If you're driving to the museum and are in need of parking, there are several parking lots nearby.
 Many visitors in the past recommend using public transportation.
 The Toronto Transit Commission subway lines and bus routes will get you close to the museum entrances.
 For more information, check out the Toronto Transportation Commission website.

 Nearby Lodging

-To get the most out of your stay in Toronto, we recommend finding lodging near Toronto's top attractions like the Royal Ontario Museum.
+To get the most out of your stay in Toronto, we recommend finding lodging near Toronto's top attractions like Royal Ontario Museum.
 Use this map to find the right lodging for you:

 Booking.comHeader image © AJ Messier Photography.
 Royal Ontario Museum—Gallery of Byzantium.